-Pre - approved journal article three shows how a peer reviewed can be short and to the point.
+Research Methodology: Pre - approved journal articleshows how a peer reviewed areticle can be short and to the point.
 This is EFA vitamin supplements and behavior, "Influence of supplementary vitamins, minerals and essential fatty acids on the antisocial behaviour of young adult prisoners.
 Randomised, placebo-controlled trial."
-FYI as background, these nutrients appear to make neuron membranes more "flexible" (but the effects on neurons are not covered in the article, just behavior) Note the importance of the "control group" for making cause and effect conclusions about the supplements.
+FYI as background, these nutrients appear to make neuron membranes more "flexible" (but the effects on neurons are not covered in the article, just behavior).
+When reading, note the importance of the "control group" for making cause and effect conclusions about the supplements.

-Pre-approved journal article five is the full text of the Dweck research we discuss in class (get this by visiting the UNI library): Kaarmins, M. L. & Dweck, C. S. (1999).
+Class connections Developmental Psychology: Pre-approved journal article five is the full text of the Dweck research we discuss in class and similar research is mentioned in a video clip (get this by visiting the UNI library): Kaarmins, M. L. & Dweck, C. S. (1999).
 Person versus process praise and criticism: Implications for contingent self-worth and coping.
 Developmental Psychology. volume 35(3): 835-847.
-A related study was in a video we watched.

-Preapproved journal articles include research (that means with data) that I have published.
-If you are interested in reading one, it counts.
+Approved journal articles include research (that means with data) that I or another one of your psychology professors (if you have had another psych class at UNI) have published.
+If you are interested in reading one, it will count.

 Option three: Attend a special research presentation held at UNI and write a 2 page summary (1 credit for each summary of a research talk).